 Using the Altair adaptive optics (AO) system with the Gemini North telescope on Mauna Kea in Hawai’i to compensate for distortions to starlight caused by the Earth’s atmosphere, two NOAO astronomers were able to observe the shell of escaping material around the star.
 According to Dr. Richard Joyce, who was in charge of the imaging program, “Using AO at Gemini gave us an unprecedented view into the heart of this object and showed us a number of faint stars where Sakurai’s Object should be.”
 The team compared the Gemini images to views by the Hubble Space Telescope, taken before Sakurai’s Object had faded from view, to obtain a precise location for the object.
-The Gemini AO images have a resolution of 0.04 arc second (this is equivalent to asking someone to tell if you are holding up one finger or two – from a distance of 200 miles) which clearly resolved many of the stars that ordinarily would be blurred together from ground-based telescopic views.
+The Gemini AO images have a resolution of 0.04 arc-second (this is equivalent to asking someone to tell if you are holding up one finger or two – from a distance of 200 miles) which clearly resolved many of the stars that ordinarily would be blurred together from ground-based telescopic views.
 “The initial Gemini images in 2010 showed a faint fuzzy spot near the Sakurai location.
-It’s amazing that we could see this level of detail.” says Joyce.
+It’s amazing that we could see this level of detail,” says Joyce.
 “By 2013 Sakurai’s Object was obvious at this location with two ejected clouds thanks to these remarkable observations.”

 Dr. Kenneth Hinkle, lead author, says, “Sakurai’s object appears to be forming a bipolar nebula: in the past three years two lobes of gas have been observed moving outward from the central star.
 The bipolar nebula is roughly aligned to the planetary nebula.
 The planetary nebula is formed from gas lost more than 10,000 years ago by the red giant.
 The co-alignment suggests that there is either a companion star or planet in the system.”
 The accompanying artist’s conception represents what the present expanding shell of gas and dust around the star may look like.
 Because it is enshrouded in dust, Sakurai’s object is much brighter in the infrared region of the spectrum than in visible light.
-In this illustration the star appears bright red since blue light from the star is absorbed by the dust.
+In this illustration, the star appears bright red since blue light from the star is absorbed by the dust.

 As stars like the sun reach the end of their lives they expand and cool to become luminous red giants.
 When their nuclear fuel is exhausted a resulting stellar core, a cooling ember, is called a white dwarf.
-However, in 10-15 percent of stars like the sun enough hydrogen and helium remains to start nuclear burning again, rapidly re-igniting the faint white dwarf.
+However, in 10-15 percent of stars like the sun, enough hydrogen and helium remain to start nuclear burning again, rapidly re-igniting the faint white dwarf.
 This phase is called a final flash.
 While not uncommon, this pulse lasts for such a short time that seeing it is very rare: there are only three stars currently known to be undergoing final flash evolution.
 Estimates of the frequency of such a final flash object in our galaxy suggest that one occurs about once every ten years.
 The previous one observed by astronomers erupted in 1919.

 Located in the constellation Sagittarius, in the direction of the center of our Milky Way galaxy, the distance to Sakurai’s object can be measured from the expansion of the dust cloud.
-The current data show that it is about 6,800 to 12,000 light years from Earth.
+The current data show that it is about 6,800 to 12,000 light-years from Earth.
 As the cloud of debris expands it will be possible to refine our knowledge of the distance and other parameters of this interesting object.

 The team’s results will be published in the Astrophysical Journal.